ReserveJudgement/Centaur-GPT/README.md

 ## Generating Games
-Training data is generated from games between chess engines using the python chess package.
+Training data is generated from games between chess engines using the python chess package [https://python-chess.readthedocs.io/en/latest/].
 Start states for the games can be found in the "opening-positions" folder.
 The code for generating games can be found in the "code" folder: Generate-Games.py.
 Running games requires specifying team members and adversary, as stored in a global dictionary with paths to the respective engines.